Harshal-Narkhede/AtliQ-Sales-Analysis-using-Excel/README.md

 📉**Cost Management:**
 Identifying areas for cost optimization enables us to streamline operations and maximize profits, ensuring sustainable growth in the long run.

+📈 **Data-Driven Decisions:**
+Armed with reliable data, we're empowered to make informed decisions that steer us towards our strategic objectives, ensuring continued success in a competitive landscape.

 # 📌 The Report Consists of:
 **Sales Reports:**
 1. Customer Performance Report